CESNET/eInfra-docs/topics/about-us/docs/contribute/contributing/set-up-and-work-locally.md

 ./start.sh
 ```

-By default the URL where the server [listens is http://localhost:8080][4]
+By default the URL where the server listens is [http://localhost:8080][4]

 !!! note
     Edits will be shown live in your browser window, no need to restart the server.

 ### Partial documentation building

-If you don't want to build the whole documentation (due to it's big build time), you can choose to build only subset of the whole documentation site by using argument `-f <path to mkdocs.yml of subdocumentation>`
+If you don't want to build the whole documentation (due to its big build time), you can choose to build only subset of the whole documentation site by using argument `-f <path to mkdocs.yml of subdocumentation>`

 ```console
 ./start.sh -f topics/about-us/mkdocs.yml